 - to help ensure that schools of the Board create a welcoming environment for parents

-- communicating information from the Ministry to parents directly, or, through WRAPSC, to school councils, and
+- communicating information from the Ministry to parents directly or through school councils, and

 - Parent members

-- The majority of the membership of the PIC shall be parents, with up to a total of 14 parent members.
+- The majority of the membership of the PIC shall be parents with a total of up to fourteen parent members.

 - Other members shall include: